sonnym/elmenv/README.md

 4. The global `~/.elmenv/version` file.
 You can modify this file using the [`elmenv global`](#elmenv-global) command.
-If the global version file is not present, elmenv assumes you want to use the "system" Ruby—i.e. whatever version would be run if elmenv weren't in your path.
+If the global version file is not present, elmenv assumes you want to use the "system" Elm—i.e. whatever version would be run if elmenv weren't in your path.

 ## Installation